malandrakisgeo/protovima-kernel/README.md

 ==========================

+*DISCLAIMER*:
-DISCLAIMER: C is not my cup of tea, so be prepared for some weird code here.
+C is not my cup of tea, so be prepared for some weird code here.

 ==========================

-How to run:
+###  Building and running:

 All you need is gcc, nasm, and ld for building, and qemu for running.